 - Cats Are Mean: Played with a bit.
-Constantin and other cats are portrayed as considering themselves above dogs... but the reverse is also true, with some of the pups plainly disliking cats on principal (though this seems to be an attitude that Canines grow out of, with Delilah & Doug shown helping felines without hesitation).
-And unlike Clarissa the corgi, Constantin doesn't try to harm the dalmatian family, and even takes in Deepak when the latter gets fed up with his brothers' teasing.
+Constantin and other cats are portrayed as considering themselves above dogs... but the reverse is also true, with some of the pups plainly disliking cats on principle (though this seems to be an attitude that canines grow out of, with Delilah & Doug shown helping felines without hesitation, and in "Don't Push Your Luck", Dolly actually hands out some autographs to cats).
+And unlike Clarissa the corgi, Constantin doesn't try to harm the Dalmatian family, and even takes in Deepak when the latter gets fed up with his brothers' teasing.
 Ironically, the movie on which this show was based averted this trope.

 - Chaste Toons: Hunter is the great-nephew of Cruella de Vil.
 Of course, with an appearance and personality like hers, it's no surprise Cruella doesn't have children of her own.

 - Comedic Underwear Exposure: This happens to Hugo in "Prank Pups" after Dolly hits him with his skateboard.
 Not unsurprisingly, he has pictures of Clarissa on his underwear.

 - Continuity Nod: After the puppies get Mr. Fuzzy together with the park vendor in "Dog's Best Friend", future episodes show the two spending time with each other.

 - Denser and Wackier: The show has noticeably more slapstick and humor compared to the previous animated adaptations before it.

 - Diabolus ex Machina: Subverted in the "Merry Pups" short, Dorothy's Christmas present miraculously survives a ladder falling on it By Wall That Is Holey-style.
 Then it's struck by lightning out of nowhere.
 Fortunately, she's happy just play with the ribbon.